freedev/macosx-script-boot-shutdown/README.md

     sudo launchctl unload -w /Library/LaunchDaemons/boot-shutdown-script.plist

-The VM will be started machine everytime MAC OS X boots.
+The script will be started machine at every host boot.
 Set into `boot-shutdown-script.plist` the field `RunAtLoad` to `false` if you don't want that the VM starts automatically every time your mac os x boots.
 When RunAtLoad is set to false, after the load you must start and stop the VM using the following command: